History of general anesthesia: Middle Ages and Renaissance

-Throughout 1200–1500 AD in England, a potion called dwale was used as an anesthetic.
-This alcohol-based mixture contained bile, opium, lettuce, bryony, henbane, hemlock and vinegar.
-Surgeons roused them by rubbing vinegar and salt on their cheekbones.
+Throughout 1200 to 1500 AD in England, a potion called dwale was used as an anesthetic.
+This alcohol-based mixture contained bile, opium, lettuce, bryony, henbane, hemlock, and vinegar.
+Surgeons roused their patients by rubbing vinegar and salt on their cheekbones.
 One can find records of dwale in numerous literary sources, including Shakespeare's Hamlet, and the John Keats poem "Ode to a Nightingale".
 In the 13th century, we have the first prescription of the "spongia soporifica"—a sponge soaked in the juices of unripe mulberry, flax, mandragora leaves, ivy, lettuce seeds, lapathum, and hemlock with hyoscyamus.
 After treatment and/or storage, the sponge could be heated and the vapors inhaled with anesthetic effect.

 Alchemist Ramon Llull has been credited with discovering diethyl ether in 1275.
 Aureolus Theophrastus Bombastus von Hohenheim (1493–1541), better known as Paracelsus, discovered the analgesic properties of diethyl ether around 1525.
 It was first synthesized in 1540 by Valerius Cordus, who noted some of its medicinal properties.
 He called it oleum dulce vitrioli, a name that reflects the fact that it is synthesized by distilling a mixture of ethanol and sulfuric acid (known at that time as oil of vitriol).
 August Sigmund Frobenius gave the name Spiritus Vini Æthereus to the substance in 1730.

 18th century

-Joseph Priestley (1733–1804) was an English polymath who discovered nitrous oxide, nitric oxide, ammonia, hydrogen chloride and (along with Carl Wilhelm Scheele and Antoine Lavoisier) oxygen.
+Joseph Priestley (1733–1804) was an English polymath who discovered nitrous oxide, nitric oxide, ammonia, hydrogen chloride, and (along with Carl Wilhelm Scheele and Antoine Lavoisier) oxygen.
 Beginning in 1775, Priestley published his research in Experiments and Observations on Different Kinds of Air, a six-volume work.
 The recent discoveries about these and other gases stimulated a great deal of interest in the European scientific community.
 Thomas Beddoes (1760–1808) was an English philosopher, physician and teacher of medicine, and like his older colleague Priestley, was also a member of the Lunar Society of Birmingham.
 With an eye toward making further advances in this new science as well as offering treatment for diseases previously thought to be untreatable (such as asthma and tuberculosis), Beddoes founded the Pneumatic Institution for inhalation gas therapy in 1798 at Dowry Square in Clifton, Bristol.
 Beddoes employed chemist and physicist Humphry Davy (1778–1829) as superintendent of the institute, and engineer James Watt (1736–1819) to help manufacture the gases.
 Other members of the Lunar Society such as Erasmus Darwin and Josiah Wedgwood were also actively involved with the institute.

 During the course of his research at the Pneumatic Institution, Davy discovered the anesthetic properties of nitrous oxide.
 Davy, who coined the term "laughing gas" for nitrous oxide, published his findings the following year in the now-classic treatise, Researches, chemical and philosophical–chiefly concerning nitrous oxide or dephlogisticated nitrous air, and its respiration.
 Davy was not a physician, and he never administered nitrous oxide during a surgical procedure.
 He was, however, the first to document the analgesic effects of nitrous oxide, as well as its potential benefits in relieving pain during surgery: